 - Back sleepers.
 Back sleepers tend to do best with an average firmness (right around 6.5 or 7 on a 10-point scale).
 They could benefit from a range of comfort level labels as long as the mattress falls close to the middle in firmness.

 - Stomach sleepers.
-These sleepers need more support on their stomachs at night and will do best with a firmer-than-average mattress option.
+Stomach sleepers need more support on their stomachs at night and will do best with a firmer-than-average mattress option.

 - Combo sleepers.
 This is really where personal preference comes into play.
 If you wake up primarily in one position, use that as a guide.
-But you may have to test out a few comfort levels before finding the right one for you.
+But you may have to test out a few comfort levels before finding the best mattress for combination sleepers.

-If you’re not sure how soft or firm a mattress is, don’t hesitate to ask the nearest salesperson or customer service representative.
-They should be able to tell you that information.
-Be sure to ask if you can expect the mattress to stay firm or to soften over time.
+If a mattress’s firmness is unclear, don’t hesitate to ask the nearest salesperson or customer service representative.
+They should be able to offer that information.
+Be sure to ask if the mattress will stay firm or soften over time.

 If you have specific needs — whether you’re a hot sleeper or dealing with a chronic injury — you’ll want to shop for a mattress that will suit these conditions.

 If you are under the care of a medical professional, consult with them about the best ways to stay comfortable and what you might need in a mattress to make that happen.
 Don’t solely rely on a mattress salesperson or customer service representative; they may not understand your specific situation and could make a suggestion that’s not really in your best interests.